Soumen-JavaDev/Soumen-JavaDev/README.md

 I’m a passionate **Java Full Stack Developer** with strong knowledge in **Data Structures and Algorithms (DSA)** and **Spring Boot**.
 Currently, I’m pursuing a **B.Tech** degree while enhancing my full-stack development skills, including **HTML**, **CSS**, **Bootstrap**, and **MySQL**.

-I'm also the creator of the YouTube channel **DevJourney with Soumen**, where I share tutorials on coding and development.
 I’m always open to collaboration on interesting projects and open-source contributions.

 ---